Tirslo/airpipe-mongodb-data-api/README.md

    - `MDB_PASS`: Your MongoDB password (from step 3 above)
    - `MDB_URL`: Your MongoDB cluster URL without credentials (from step 5 above)

+## Setup Instructions

+### 1. Deploy Configuration

+1. Copy the configuration to your Air Pipe project
+2. Ensure your environment variables are configured (from Prerequisites)
+3. Deploy to Air Pipe SaaS or your preferred environment

+### Complete Test Workflow

+Once your Air Pipe configuration is deployed and your MongoDB Atlas database is set up, you can test the complete CRUD workflow:

+1. **Create a document** using the create endpoint
+2. **Read the document** to verify it was created
+3. **Update the document** to change its status
+4. **Read again** to verify the update
+5. **Delete the document** to clean up
+6. **Test aggregation** using the MongoDB sample dataset

+## Air Pipe Variable Syntax

+Air Pipe uses a specific syntax for dynamic values:

+- `a|ap_var::VARIABLE_NAME|` - Secrets
+- `a|body::FIELD_NAME|` - Request body fields

+| Note ypu can adjust this configuration in a range of ways including using variables, secrets, handling more complex backend logic see [Air Pipe Docs](https://docs.airpipe.io/docs/configuration) for configuration options, examples and tutorials

 ## Configuration Breakdown

 ### Global Configuration